InfiniBrains/Awesome-GameDev-Resources/docs/portfolio/05-strategy/README.md

 Ask some questions for [ChatGPT](https://chat.openai.com/chat).
 Here goes a sample extracted from this prompt:

 ```
-Create a strategy to get hired on a AAA game studio as a game programmer
+Create a strategy to get hired on a AAA game studio like COMPANY_NAME as a POSITION_NAME
 ```

 - Develop the right skills: The first step to getting hired in a AAA game studio is to develop the right skills for the job.
 Start by researching the job positions in the studio and look for the required skills, experience, and qualifications.
 Then, focus on building those skills through relevant education, training, and projects.
 You can also take courses, attend workshops or conferences, and create a portfolio of your work to showcase your abilities.